 A good, square-on picture really does help.
 Don't use sttock pictures or someone else's image - that is not what you are selling.
-Martin Westby publishes a magazine grading guide on his football website.
+Soccerbilia publishes a magazine grading guide.

 Be sure to get your facts right.
 If you can't prove a statement yourself, give a source for the quote so people can check it out for themselves.
 Magforum is regularly quoted on the history or background of a magazine on eBay, which is fine as long as you credit the source.

 There are many factors to consider when storing magazines:

 It's astounding what people think they can sell a magazine for.
 One Ebay seller put up a first issue of Cosmopolitan that had an undisclosed reserve on it (bad idea) that turned out to be something ridiculous like £100.
 I asked about this and they said they'd spoken to someone 'high up' at NatMags who said they were very rare and the office copy was kept in a glass display case(!).
 Do I detect the pitter-patter of someone being led off up the garden path?

 This demonstrates the first rule - do an advanced search on Ebay for sold copies.
 If the would-be seller above had done hers, she would have seen a copy of that issue sell the month before for £8.50.
 Even a copy in mint condition would be unlikely to go for 12 times that.